 In lieu of flowers, memorials can be made to the Brodhead United Methodist Church or the Sully Fund: providing veterinary care for animals in need.

 Memorial services will be held at the Brodhead United Methodist Church on Monday, August 5, 2019 at 11:00 AM.
 A visitation will also be held at the church on Sunday, August 4, 2019 from 2:00 PM to 5:00 pm and on Monday from 10:00 am until the time of services.
 Burial of cremated remains will be held at the Greenwood Cemetery with military honors.

 DL Newcomer Funeral Home

-To send flowers to Ronaldean's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ronaldean "Dean" Pawlisch, please visit our floral store.